Lewis-Stuart-11/3D-Plant-View-Synthesis/README.md

 Unfortunately, **this docker file will not work for all setups**, as NeRFStudio is a complicated software framework with many dependencies.
 We recommend performing the following steps instead:

-1. Follow the NeRFStudio installation process via the official documentation *https://docs.nerf.studio/quickstart/installation.html* (we used anaconda for running NeRFStudio)
+1. Follow the NeRFStudio installation process via the official documentation *https://docs.nerf.studio/quickstart/installation.html* (we used anaconda for running NeRFStudio).
+We have validated the dataset on the latest version (1.1.3).
+The only potential issue with the latest version is installing GSplat (which runs 3DGS) failed when installing using NeRFStudio.
+However, we were able to install it directly via the Github repo: https://github.com/nerfstudio-project/gsplat.
 2. Download a sample from our dataset via the following link: *https://cvl.cs.nott.ac.uk/resources/nerf_data/bc1_1033_3.zip*
 3. Copy bc1_1033_3.zip to the same directory that this repo was downloaded to
 4. Unzip bc1_1033_3.zip